pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 ## TidbClusterAutoScaler

 The `TidbClusterAutoScaler` CR object is used to control the behavior of the auto-scaling in the TiDB cluster.
 If you have used [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), presumably you are familiar with the notion `TidbClusterAutoScaler`.
-The following is a auto-scaling sample in TiKV.
+The following is an auto-scaling example in TiKV.

 ```yaml
 apiVersion: pingcap.com/v1alpha1